grandrea/xiFDR/README.md

 The "steps" controls how many steps of the grid search per parameter are tested each round of optimization.
 The "between" box ensures that boosting is performed to maximise the number of heteromeric residue pairs/PPIs etc. passing FDR rather than the overall number.
 This is recommended for searches where the goal is to produce a protein-protein interaction network and where large numbers of heteromeric crosslinks are available.

 We recommend leaving boosting on and selecting "between" if desired.
-For experiments with MS-cleavable crosslinkers, we suggest boosting on minimum peptide stubs and minimum peptide doublets.
+For experiments with MS-cleavable crosslinkers, we suggest also boosting on minimum peptide doublets by toggling those on in the "boost includes" menu.

 FDR calculations with boosting enabled can take some minutes to conclude.